mikomatic/mortega.dev/content/posts/exploring-maven-build-cache-extension.md

 The extension is fairly new, there might be some edge cases to resolve, but it's a bright step in the right direction, while we wait for maven 4.

-If you find any issues on the plugin, don't hesitate get involved, raise on issue on the [dedicated Apache JIRA](https://issues.apache.org/jira/projects/MBUILDCACHE/).
+If you find any issues on the plugin, don't hesitate to get involved, raise an issue on the [dedicated Apache JIRA](https://issues.apache.org/jira/projects/MBUILDCACHE/).
 This really feels like the future of maven ❤️.